-- other lifecycle products, the RSE licensee is expected to compare each lifecycle stage against appropriate stages of other lifecycle MySuper products having regard to either the age of the members in the lifecycle stage or the risk profile of the lifecycle stage.
+- other lifecycle products, APRA expects the RSE licensee to compare each lifecycle stage against appropriate stages of other lifecycle MySuper products having regard to either the age of the members in the lifecycle stage or the risk profile of the lifecycle stage.

 Yes.
 All factors must be assessed for MySuper and choice products.
 However, in the case of choice products, where a factor is not relevant (e.g. no insurance is offered as part of that product), the extent of the assessment would be an explanation as to why the factor is not relevant.

-8. What data should the RSE licensee use to complete the outcomes assessment?
+13. What methodology should the RSE licensee use to complete the outcomes assessment?
+(UPDATED FAQ)

 For the purposes of the MySuper product comparison required under s.
-52(10) of the SIS Act, paragraph 22 of SPS 515 Strategic Planning and Member Outcomes requires the RSE licensee to use the methodology set out in Reporting Standard SRS 700.0 Product Dashboard and Reporting Standard SRS 702.0 Investment Performance.
+52(10) of the SIS Act, paragraph 22 of Prudential Standard SPS 515 Strategic Planning and Member Outcomes (SPS 515) requires the RSE licensee to use the methodology set out in Reporting Standard SRS 700.0 Product Dashboard and Reporting Standard SRS 702.0 Investment Performance (SRS 702.0).

-Whilst the methodology is largely prescribed for MySuper products, the trustee is to determine an appropriate approach for its choice products, including the methodology and data necessary to make the determination under s.
+Whilst the methodology is largely prescribed for MySuper products, an RSE licensee must determine an appropriate approach for its choice products, including the methodology and data necessary to make the determination under s.
 52(9).